The Beginner’s Guide to Effective Product Storytelling

 However, you can’t start building a content strategy if you don’t have a team to actually do the work, right?
 That’s why people are your most important asset and a talented marketing team that works well together is essential to achieving amazing results.

-Rule 2: Don’t “borrow” product descriptions
+Rule 2: Don’t “Borrow” Product Descriptions

 The worst thing you can do while trying to put together a product page that converts is to visit the manufacturer’s website and “borrow” the ready-to-use product description.